thewatermethod/dont-dream/content/adventures/sleepover-murder-party.md

 - A stack of magazines, some Renaissance Faire themed magazines, many others pornographic
 - (Cabal clue) The wall inside the Stephens garage is crawling with thousands of snails.
 - (Cabal clue) Stone in the woods are arranged in a meaningful pattern
-- (Cabal clue) A casio keyboard that plays weirdly detuned sounds that sound like human language
+- (Cabal clue) A casio keyboard that plays weirdly detuned sounds that sound like human language - "I wanted you" or "We're watching you", perhaps
 - (Cabal clue) A notebook with a heart drawn on it and an arrow through it.
 Inside the heart is written “The Nightmaster” but it disappears as soon as any other investigator or character besides the investigator who found it looks at it.

 ## Magical Items